-Header Description

-Status Indicates the severity level of the error (if any) encountered by the component.
-Red - encountered a high level severity error.
-Orange - encountered a medium level severity error.
-Yellow - encountered a low level severity error.
-Green - no error was encountered. - configured to experience downtime in the current time frame.
+Header Description Status Indicates the highest severity error (if any) encountered by the component, as follows: ■ Red .
+Indicates that the component encountered a high severity error.
+Orange.
+Indicates that the component encountered a medium severity error. ☐ Yellow .
+Indicates that the component encountered a low severity error.
+Green.
+Indicates that no component encountered errors.
+Indicates components configured to experience downtime in the defined time frame.
 Errors for this component are ignored.
 Node Name of the node.
 Instance Name of the instance.
 Server Name of the server on which the instance is installed.
 Product Name of the product.
 Process Name of the process.

-Last Run The date of the last run for this process.

-Criticality Displays the criticality of the process-related instance, whether high, medium, or low.
+Header Description Last Run The date of the last run for this process.
+Criticality Displays the related instance(s) criticality setting.